 Great leaders are creative.
 Not necessarily in the artistic sense but in the ability to think outside the box.
 They use creative thinking to solve problems, engage employees, or improve how the business functions.
 Shark Tank alum Barbara Ann Corcoran built her business around the idea of a team with strong creative ideas.

 Women are not more creative than men, but often they will be more willing to explore creative ideas.
 Often creative ideas will come from brainstorming with a team and letting all ideas be expressed without censorship.
-By using their skills at collaboration, women encourage creative ideas, then build consensus on the which are the best solutions to solve problems.
+By using their skills at collaboration, women encourage creative ideas, then build consensus on which are the best solutions to solve problems.

 Every leader must be capable of self-reflection.
 To effectively lead, you must be aware of your strengths and weaknesses.
 With this knowledge, you can either compensate through developing team members to complement or improve your skills where necessary.
 This also helps leaders to be able to correctly evaluate team members’ strengths and use those strengths accordingly.